US to withdraw all troops from Afghanistan by Sept. 11 - WTMJ

 In a February 2020 agreement with the administration of President Donald Trump, the Taliban agreed to halt attacks and hold peace talks with the Afghan government, in exchange for a U.S. commitment to a complete withdrawal by May 2021.

-Over the past year, U.S. military commanders and defense officials have said that attacks on U.S. troops have largely paused, but they say the Taliban have increased attacks on the Afghans.
+Over the past year, U.S. military commanders and defense officials have said that attacks on U.S. troops have largely paused, but that Taliban attacks on the Afghans increased.
 Commanders have argued that the Taliban have failed to meet the conditions of the peace agreement by continuing attacks on the Afghans and failing to totally cut ties with al-Qaida and other extremist groups.

 When Biden entered the White House in January, he was keenly aware of the looming deadline and had time to meet it if he had chosen to do so.
-He began a review of the February 2020 agreement shortly after taking office, and has been consulting at length with his defense and military advisers as well as allies.
+He began a review of the February 2020 agreement shortly after taking office, and has been consulting at length with his defense advisers and allies.

 In recent weeks, it became increasingly clear that he was leaning toward defying the deadline.

-“It’s going to be hard to meet the May 1 deadline,” Biden said in late March.
+“It’s going to be hard to meet the May 1 deadline,” Biden said in March.
 “Just in terms of tactical reasons, it’s hard to get those troops out.”
-Tellingly, he added, “And if we leave, we’re going to do so in a safe and orderly way.”
+He added, “And if we leave, we’re going to do so in a safe and orderly way.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.